Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <p>Why can we save memory by doing this?<br>
 Because we may treat different, yet similar, objects with the same code and so avoid code duplication.</p>
 <h2 id="optimized-compilation">Optimized compilation</h2>
-<p>We won’t cover exaustively all compilation options of the cross-compilers under our consideration.
+<p>We won’t cover exhaustively all compilation options of the cross-compilers under our consideration.
 We refer to their respective manuals for the derails.<br>
 Here we give a list of options to produced optimized code on our compilers.</p>
 <h3 id="aggressive-compilation">“Aggressive” compilation</h3>
 <p>The following options will apply the highest optimizations to produce faster and above all more compact code:</p>